 From this range of tasks, and through actively researching and applying new skills, I have been learning about good practices for social media sites.
 For example, how to design effective Facebook ads and get the best out of them, how to monitor closely public engagement, and how to pick the right music for various playlists to suit a particular genre or mood.
 I have no doubt that there will be more creative challenges over the next few months, but I am looking forward to the learning journey ahead.

 (Katy Jackson – 3rd-year BMus, currently on placement)

 Reflecting on Placement Experience: Linking HE Teaching with Contemporary Music Practices

-It is always both fascinating and rewarding to hear about music students’ enthusiastic accounts of their placement, such as Katy’s growing hands-on experience of how musical composition and social media intersect at the virtual crossroads of online creativity.
-From a Higher Education perspective, moreover, reflection offers us recourse to ensuring we keep providing learning opportunities for our music students to engage with contemporary contexts of music practices.
-For instance, facilitating students’ practical knowledge of how creative decisions in music making are always socially negotiated is achieved on the Surrey Music BMus Programme through collaborative composition and performance projects, as well as through modules in the historical, cultural, and ethnographic study of music as an agent of personal and social meaning.
+It is always both fascinating and rewarding to hear about music students’ enthusiastic accounts of their placement, such as Katy’s hands-on experience of how musical composition and social media intersect at the virtual crossroads of online creativity.
+From a Higher Education perspective, reflection offers us recourse to ensuring we keep providing exciting learning opportunities for our music students to engage with the contemporary contexts of music practices.
+Nurturing students’ practice-based knowledge and creativity is facilitated on the Music BMus Programme through collaborative composition and performance projects, as well as modules in the historical, cultural, and ethnographic study of music as an agent of personal and social meaning.